-iOS 5 Gold Master build coming September 23rd, Sprint expecting iPhone 4 next month?Alex Wagner - Deputy Managing Editor, News Desk
+iOS 5 Gold Master build coming September 23rd, Sprint expecting iPhone 4 next month?Alex Wagner - Editorial Director of News and Content

 Champing at the bit for more iPhone 5 and iOS 5 news?
 We've got your fix for both today.
 First up is a report from BGR that may contain details on the iOS 5 beta schedule and possible iPhone 5 release info.
 According to the site's "trusted source," Apple is planning to release iOS beta 5 on this Friday, September 16th, which would be just over two weeks after beta 7's launch.
 The tipster claims that the Gold Master version (aka the version that should be ready for public consumption) will be available for testing a week later on September 23rd.
 Then Apple will request carriers give the GM build their stamp of approval by October 5th, which if true, could support the rumors that the iPhone 5 is set to arrive early next month.